troelskn/acts_as_searchable/README.md

       act_as_searchable
     end

-This will provide a scope `search` on the model, that takes a string for searching free-text searching.
+This will provide a scope `search` on the model, that takes a string for searching full-text.

 TODO: Document the query format